cadboxx-eu/aframe-cubemenu/README.md

 | switchhands | changes which hand holds the cube and which has the raycaster |

+## More Information

-No text component.
-You can add your own to the button as <a-entity> or <a-text> child.
+- No text component.
+You can add your own to the button as in the example or <a-text> child.
+- It is important to specify the width, height, and depth of the menu inside the <a-cubemenu> tag
+- Currently buttons can only be aligned vertically

 ## Sample Usage
 ```html